sourceoptics/source_optics/INSTALL.md

 We first assume your system has Python 3 installed, and 'pip' points at pip3, and you have a PostgreSQL instance running.  'git' and 'expect' must also be in your path.

+If you are developing on a Mac, we recommend using "Postgres.app" and "pgadmin".

 ```
 # from the checkout directory